Enlarged Tonsils Causes & Symptoms

 What are tonsils?

 Tonsils are two round lumps that are located in the back of the throat.
 The purpose of tonsils is to prevent bacteria and viruses from entering the body through the nose or mouth.
-However, when tonsils become enlarged, they can be the cause of certain health conditions.
+However, when tonsils become enlarged in adults or children, they can be the cause of certain health conditions.

 What happens when tonsils become enlarged?